 - One or more operational addresses, also known as "hot wallets."
 Automated, internet-connected systems use the secret keys to these addresses to conduct day-to-day business like transfers to customers and partners.

 - Optional standby addresses, also known as "warm wallets."
 Trusted human operators use these addresses to transfer money to the operational addresses.

 The issuing address sends issuances to a standby address, or directly to an operational address.
 The standby addresses send those issuances to operational addresses.
 Operational addresses send payments to other counterparties, such as liquidity providers, partners, and other customers.
 Because all issuances are tied to accounting relationships with the issuing address, payments and exchanges of issuances "ripple through" the issuing address.
 The payment debits the sender's balance in its accounting relationship with the issuing address and credits the recipient's balance in the recipient's accounting relationship with the issuing address.
-The Ripple Consensus Ledger also supports more complicated paths that connect multiple issuers through order books and liquidity providers who allow their funds to ripple.
+The XRP Ledger also supports more complicated paths that connect multiple issuers through order books and liquidity providers who allow their funds to ripple.

 The issuing address is like a vault.
 Partners, customers, and operational addresses create accounting relationships (trust lines) to the issuing address, but this address sends as few transactions as possible.
 Periodically, a human operator creates and signs a transaction from the issuing address to refill the balances of a standby or operational address.
 Ideally, the secret key used to sign these transactions should never be accessible from any internet-connected computer.

 Unlike a vault, the issuing address can receive payments directly from customers and partners.
 Since all transactions in the XRP Ledger are public, automated systems can monitor for payments to the issuing address without needing a secret key.